Manage multidimensional data in a table

 Decimals display in the Product Edit Form and during an export/import processes

-In a number-type column, if you enter a value with a decimal and a subsequent digit (e.g., 2.01), the change will be saved, and the value will be shown as 2.01.
+In a number-type column, if you enter a value with a decimal followed by a nonzero digit (e.g., 2.01), the change will be saved, and the value will be displayed as 2.01.

-Conversely, if you enter a value with a decimal and no subsequent digit (e.g., 2.00), only the integer part of the value will be retained (e.g., 2).
+However, if you enter a value with a decimal followed only by zeros (e.g., 2.00), only the integer part will be retained, displaying as 2.

 Scalability of a table attribute